astefanutti/camel-cdi/README.md

 #### CDI Event Camel Endpoint

 The CDI event endpoint bridges the [CDI events][] facility with the Camel routes so that CDI events can be seamlessly observed / consumed (respectively produced / fired) from Camel consumers (respectively by Camel producers).
-This is the implementation fixing [CAMEL-5408][].

 The `CdiEventEndpoint<T>` bean can be used to observe / consume CDI events whose _event type_ is `T`, for example: